sebasmos/sebasmos.github.io/cv.md

 {:.cv-info}
 **Curriculum Vitae**
-December 2022
+Jul 15 2023
 <hr />
 ### Work experience

-- *Sep 2022-present*. **AI Scientist** at [CeADAR](https://ceadar.ie/our-team/).
-Involved in different applied research machine learning projects (Federated Learning, Reinforcement Learning and Computer Vision) for the Innovation and Development Group, both at national and EU level, which include tasks such as data modelling of structured and unstructured data, data pipelining, API development, software and ML models testing, deployment and maintenance, dissemination activities, and authoring of technical reports.
+- *Sep 2022-present*. **AI Scientist** at the [National Irish Center for Applied AI](https://ceadar.ie/).
+Part of the main team developing the Artificial Intelligence of ([ICOS](https://www.icos-project.eu/)), a novel IoT to Cloud Operating System funded by the European Union’s HORIZON research.
+My tasks involve maintaining the high-performance computing HPC cluster, developping on DevOps developing AI APIs  (Docker, Kubernetes, singularity images, SLURM).
+And finally implementing cutting-edge generative models in multiple areas (NLP, Federated Learning, time-series & computer vision).

-- *Jan 2022-present*. **Computer Vision Fellow** at [Harvard University](https://www.seas.harvard.edu/person/sebastian-andres-cajas-ordonez).
+- *Aug 2022-present*. **Computer Vision Research Fellow** at [Harvard University](https://www.seas.harvard.edu/person/sebastian-andres-cajas-ordonez).
 Develop/assess Computer Vision and Deep Learning algorithms on imaging-based single-cell methods projects on CyCIF using high-dimension microscopy images for the Harvard’s Visual Computing Group and Harvard Medical School’s Lab of Systems Pharmacology.
 Methods include instance segmentation algorithms, unsupervised learning, image translation models and unbiased pixel-level feature extraction over Lateral Spillover in Segmented Images of Tissue with Pixel-level Cell State.
 Supervised by Hanspeter Pfister and Siyu Huang. *Harvard john A. Paulson School of Engineering and Applied sciences*.

+- *Feb 2022-Aug 2022*: **Data Science intern** [Harvard University](https://www.seas.harvard.edu/person/sebastian-andres-cajas-ordonez): I worked at Harvard's Hanspeter Pfister Lab improving instance segmentation and deep clustering for cancer cell discovery.
+I was priviledged to work with Siyu Huang, Edward Novikov, Hanspeter Pfister, amongst many other great scientist.*Harvard john A. Paulson School of Engineering and Applied sciences*.

 - *Jan 2022-August 2022*. **Machine learning intern** in [EcoVadis](https://ecovadis.com/).
 I developed a logo detection and verification framework based on the current state-of-the-art Object detectors, attribution and verification based on Contrastive text-image training, transfer-learning using transformers and image processing approaches.
 Under the supervision of Sophia Katrenko.
 Paris, France.

 - *May 2020-November 2020*. **Computer vision and Artificial Intelligence Engineer** in [AI India Innovation centre](https://aiindia.ai/).
 Developed the project "Land Use Land Cover Classification using advanced ML and DL techniques for Larger Study Area" project.
-The main tasks included accuracy assessment, creation of satellite imagery dataset from scratch, Training Models, Testing, Geospatial data and Cloud services, GPU, E2E cloud services and Collab.
+The main tasks included accuracy assessment, creation of satellite imagery dataset from scratch, Training Models, Testing, Geospatial data and Cloud services, GPU, E2E cloud services and Colab.
 Valencia (Spain).
 - *2021*. **Web/mobile developer for Ozone generator**.
 COVID-19 Project Award for US$5200 for the creation of an Ozone generation, a web and mobile application, IEEE SIGHTS sights grant.
 Colombia.
 - *2020*. **Web/mobile developer for mechanical ventilator** Development of a mobile application for a mechanical ventilator project, awarded with a 3950 USD stipend.
 IEEE SIGHTS sights grant, Colombia.
 - *2019*. **Electronic and Physics teacher**.
 Teach and supervise Air-based flight machines, solar dials, lamps, flashlights, and programable robots to 400 teenagers aged between 4 and 16 years old in the United States of America.
 Camp Poyntelle, Pennsylvania, (U.S.A).